sakpals/Competitions/README.md

 # Competitions
-These are solutions to some of the coding comps I've had a go at.
+These are solutions to some of the coding comps (Google CodeJam/KickStart) I've had a go at.
 (May be incorrect/incomplete)